chili

 Algorithm

-chili solves the Stochastic Liouville equation (SLE) using a basis set of normalized Wigner rotation functions DLK,M(Ω) with -L ≤ K,M ≤ L to represent the orientational distribution of the spin system.
+chili solves the Stochastic Liouville equation (SLE).
+It represents the orientational distribution of the spin system using normalized Wigner rotation functions DLK,M(Ω) with -L≤K,M≤L as basis functions.
 The number of basis functions is determined by maximum values of even L, odd L, K and M. The larger these values, the larger the basis and the more accurate the spectrum.

-chili computes the frequency-swept EPR spectrum, and then converts it to a field-swept spectrum using a first-order approximation.
-This is appropriate for most organic radicals.
-It is somewhat inaccurate for transition metal complexes, e.g. Cu2+ or VO2+.
+chili computes EPR line positions to first order, which is appropriate for most organic radicals.
+It is inaccurate for transition metal complexes, e.g. Cu2+ or VO2+.
 For the diffusion, both secular and nonsecular terms are included.

-If the spin system has S=1/2 and contains no more than two nuclei, chili by default uses a fast method to construct the Liouvillian matrix that is based on explicit expressions for the matrix elements (Opt.LiouvMethod='Freed').
-For all other cases, a more general matrix-level method is used to construct the Liouvillian matrix.
+If the spin system has S=1/2 and contains no more than two nuclei, chili by default uses a fast method to construct the Liouvillian matrix that uses code based on the software from the Freed lab at Cornell (Opt.Method='fast').
+For all other cases, a general code is used to construct the Liouvillian matrix.

 Post-convolution works as follows: First, the SLE is used to simulate the spectrum of all nuclei except those marked for post-convolution.
 Next, the isotropic stick spectrum due to all post-convolution nuclei is simulated and convolved with the SLE-simulated spectrum to give the final spectrum.